CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 For GPU nodes the following partitions exist:

 | Partition      |  Time Limit   | Max GPUs  | Max nodes | Max memory per node|
 |----------------|---------------|-----------|-----------|--------------------|
 |gpu_test        |  0.5 hour     |  8        |   2       |    382 GiB         |
 |gpu             |   3 days      |  80       |   20      |    382 GiB         |

+!!! note "Notes on partitions"

+    - ** Only request the memory you need **
+        - Jobs will be able to run sooner, since in each partition most of the nodes have less memory than the maximum amount.
+        - The billing is based on requested memory, and not used memory.
+    - ** Only use longrun partitions if you have to **
+        - These partitions have stricter limits and lower priority